 Accommodation

-There are plenty of rental houses along the beach, both within and beyond the Ring Road, catering to all tastes, from simple rooms for 3,000 baht a month to luxurious villas on the hillside.
+Along the entire beach there are loads of houses for rent both inside the Ring and beyond it.
+For all tastes, from concrete rooms for 3,000 baht per month to luxurious villas on the hillside.

 How to Find the Beach

-Access to Mae Nam Beach is unrestricted; you can turn down any street leading to the sea.
-The Mae Nam area is marked by Buddhist gates, beyond which is the road to the Lomprayah pier and the Family Mart mini-market (on the left side of the village).
+Access to Mae Nam beach is unrestricted; you can turn onto any street leading to the sea.
+The boundaries of the Menam area are considered to be the Buddhist gates beyond which begins the road to Lomprayah pier and the Family Mart mini-market (on the left side of the village).

-On the main road, near the Family Mart, there is a banner with the name of Theeparatpittaya School, under which the road to W-Retreat Samui begins.
+And Family Mart on the main road near which hangs a banner with the name of Theeparatpittaya School, under which begins the road to W-Retreat Samui.